EBCoP/technique-tuesday-2017-06-27/functionals.md

 function like you would any other object, including passing a function to another function as a parameter.

 BOOM!
-Did you heah just explode?
+Did you head just explode?

 Because a functional is a function which accepts a function as an input parameter.
 I know, many of you are probably about to stop reading.
 So, please, hold on.
 The example does make sense.

 In the previous examples, we used the function `dir` to find all of the CSV files in the `data/` folder.
 To do that, we had to pass `dir`